-Tickets and timetable for the tours can be found at the entrance of the castle.
+Tickets and timetables for the tours can be found at the entrance of the castle.

-- Good to know: You can walk up to the castle from the parking lot, it is a steep 25 min walk through a forested area.
+Good to know: You can walk up to the castle from the parking lot, it is a steep 25 min walk through a forested area.
 There are a few steps.
-Alternatively you can opt to take the shuttle bus which stops at the parking lots and rides daily from 10.00 to 18.30 PM
+Alternatively, you can opt to take the shuttle bus which stops at the parking lots and rides daily from 10.00 AM to 18.30 PM

-As one of the main pillars to promote sustainability, the region of Baden Wurttemberg is focussing on promoting local produce and, to some extent plant based living.
-I was lucky enough to try out a few restaurants who have managed to put a great spin on German (vegetarian) food that does not harm the planet.
-From growing their own produce, to working with local suppliers and finding innovative ways to reduce waste, there are plenty of sustainable dining options that the rest of Europe could learn a great deal from.
+As one of the main pillars to promote sustainability, the region of Baden Wurttemberg is focussing on promoting local produce and, to some extent plant-based living.
+I was lucky enough to try out a few restaurants that have managed to put a great spin on German (vegetarian) food that does not harm the planet.
+From growing their own produce to working with local suppliers and finding innovative ways to reduce waste, there are plenty of sustainable dining options that the rest of Europe could learn a great deal from.

 My Heart Beats Vegan

-Located just off the main shopping street, My Heart Beats Vegan has a wide range of pasta, salads, burgers, cakes that are 100% plant based.
+Located just off the main shopping street, My Heart Beats Vegan has a wide range of pasta, salads, burgers, and cakes that are 100% plant-based.
 They have a menu with traditional German dishes, that have been recreated with vegan ingredients.
-Portions are large and the lovely terrace out in the back is great during the summer.
+The portions are large and the lovely terrace out in the back is great during the summer.